Homepage Denis Allard

 2016 Visiting Professor at Dipartimento di Scienze Ambietali, Informatica e Statistica (DAIS), University Ca'Foscari, Venezia.

-Since 2016: Member of board of the INRA Metaprogramme "Adaptation of agriculture and forests to climate change"
+Since 2016 Member of the steering committee of the INRA metaprogramme "Adaptation of Agriculture and Forest to Climate Change"

 Full vita in English here